We’ve answered some common questions about when your child is legally old enough to do some important things. By Marjun Ziarati

 - In the UK, most social media websites and apps require your child to be 13 or over to sign up.
 However, there are apps where younger children can sign up without having to prove their age.
 For example, apps such as Facebook and Snapchat just ask users signing up to enter their date of birth.
 There is no checking procedure in place.

-- In May 2018 the General Data Protection Regulation (GDPR) comes into force.
+- In May 2018 the General Data Protection Regulation (GDPR) came into force.
 This EU legislation stipulates that anyone under 16 will need parental consent before signing up to online services, including social media.
 Member governments can set this age lower than 16 if they wish, as long as it's not under 13.
-Since the UK voted to leave the EU, the British government has said it will introduce a new Data Protection bill in the UK, complying with the GDPR.
-In August 2017 the Department for Digital, Culture, Media & Sport released its Statement of Intent, stipulating that the UK government intends to keep the age of consent at 13.
-Read page seventeen for more information.
+The UK government has elected to keep the age of consent for signing up to online services at 13.

 ...my child get a paid job